-Here are listed known problems which can arise during development for system other than Android (for Android, look here).
+Here are listed known problems which can arise during development.
 There are four groups of problems:

 Please be aware of the fact, that WinGDB is a user interface product working with existing tools and can not solve problems inherent to these tools.